piyushahuja/piyushahuja.github.io/work.markdown

 =====

 [Approximation Algorithms in Network Design]()
-:   Linear Programming has been very powerful in obtaining good approximation algorithms for problems arising in network design.
-In this project, we study the modeling of these problems as integer programs.
-We survey the application of the primal dual method towards obtaining efficient approximation algorithms for the following NP-hard problems: Facility Location, Generalized Steiner tree, Prize Collecting Steiner Tree, Single-Sink Rent-or-Buy and Connected Facility Location.
-We devise a new primal dual algorithm for the Single-Sink Rent-or-Buy problem using a natural integer program.
-We identify the pathological cases where the algorithm fails.
-Elementary results about the working of the algorithm and the structure of the optimal solution are proved.
-We also investigate whether there is a scope of improvement in the 4.55 approximation algorithm by Swamy and Kumar.
-In doing this, we prove a lower bound of 3 on its performance guarantee.
+:   Problems combining facility location with connectivity requirements are fundamental in network design.
+In this thesis, we investigate the Connected Facility Location (CFL) problem through the non-trivial special case of Single-Sink Rent-or Buy (SRoB) problem.
+We develop two approaches for this problem, and illustrate the limitations and promises of both.
+Our first approach is based on a natural linear program for SRoB.
+Till date, no algorithm based on this linear program is known.
+We sketch an algorithm which performs well in many instances of the problem, but runs into trouble for certain pathological cases, which we illustrate.
+Our second approach borrows ideas from the dual fitting algorithm for metric uncapacitated facility location by Jain et al. (called JMS algorithm), and combines it with the Goemans-Williamson moat growing procedure.
+This approach aims to neutralize the slack in the Goemans-Williamson argument with the one associated with the JMS procedure, and thus holds a lot of promise for achieving an overall 2-approximation for CFL.
+Apart from these two approaches, we investigate the scope for improvement in the 4.55- approximation algorithm due to Swamy and Kumar, which gives the current best primal-dual based performance guarantee for SRoB.
+We illustrate a very simple instance where the algorithm produces a 3-approximation, thus giving a lower bound on the performance guarantee for that algorithm

 _[Approximation Algorithms in Network Design][thesis]{:.pdf :}_